ngboardway/unity-roomba/README.md

 Once you have opened the project, open the RoombaScene.

 If you have an issue with the reference to TextMeshPro, you may need to close all editors and remove/ re-install the package.

+Press play and watch the Roomba fly through the room.